CyberShadow/RABCDAsm/README.md

 `DCFLAGS` environment variables to override the detected compiler and default compilation flags (`-O -inline`).

+To be able to manipulate SWF files packed with LZMA compression, you'll need to have the liblzma library and development files installed on your system.

   [d2]: http://www.digitalmars.com/d/2.0/
   [dmd]: http://www.digitalmars.com/d/download.html
   [gdc]: http://bitbucket.org/goshawk/gdc/